AP History Exam Updates for 2027

 Exam Overview

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information, download the AP World History: Modern Course and Exam Description (CED).
+For more information, download the AP World History: Modern Course and Exam Description (.pdf) (CED).

 Encourage your students to visit the AP World History: Modern student page for exam information.